 "However the amount of red tape and regulation being introduced goes against the ethos of the new CAP proposals which were to allow farmers the freedom to farm.

 "Millions of pounds in direct payments are to be paid to exporting companies.
 This is a scandalous betrayal of farmers and rural communities.
 We are totally opposed to this money going to these companies.
 It should be capped at the same level as that for farmers, with the additional money redistributed to small farms.

-"We want to also see government become closer to the people, committed to a rolling programme of decentralisation.
+"Want to also see government become closer to the people, committed to a rolling programme of decentralisation.